Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

-The maximum likelihood formulation (\ref{eq:mle}) and the kernel deconvolution formulation \eqref{eq:kd} employ the cost predictors $\E{P^\ml_N}{\ell(z, \xi)}$ and $\E{P^\kd_N}{\ell(z, \xi)}$ to prescribe their decisions $z(P^\ml_N)$ and $z(P^\kd_N)$, respectively.
-However, both the maximum likelihood and kernel deconvolution formulation are based on a point estimate for the unobserved probability distribution $P$ and consequently can be expected to suffers similar shortcomings as the sample average formulation.
+The maximum likelihood formulation (\ref{eq:mle}) employs the cost predictor $\E{P^\ml_N}{\ell(z, \xi)}$ to prescribe its decision $z(P^\ml_N)$.
+However, the maximum likelihood is a mere point estimate of the unobserved probability distribution $P$.
+The maximum likelihood formulation can consequently be expected to suffer similar shortcomings as the sample average formulation in the noiseless regime.
 That is, the cost budgeted for its prescribed decision is likely to disappoint out of sample.
 Here we say a formulation based on a predictor prescriptor pair $(\tilde c, \tilde z)$ disappoints if the event

-occurs with $c(z, P)=\E{P}{\ell(z, \xi)}$.
-Such disappointment events in which the actual cost of our decision $c(\tilde z(P'_N), P)$ breaks the predicted cost or budget $\tilde c(\tilde z(P'_N), P_N')$ may result in severe financial consequences and should be avoided by the decision-maker.
-Consequently, we would prefer formulations which keep the disappointment rates
+occurs with $c(z, P)=\E{P}{\ell(z, \xi)}$ the unknown out-of-sample cost.
+Such disappointment events in which the actual cost of our decision, i.e., $c(\tilde z(P'_N), P)$, breaks the predicted cost or budget, i.e., $\tilde c(\tilde z(P'_N), P_N')$, are undesirable and should be avoided by the decision-maker.
+Consequently, we prefer formulations which keep the disappointment rates

 as small as possible for all $P\in \mc P$.
-Evidently, this can be achieved trivially by simply inflating the cost budgeted for each decision by some large nonnegative amount $\rho>0$.
-Indeed, the disappointment probabilities

-can be made arbitrarily small by choosing a large enough additive inflation constant $\rho$.
-However, data-driven formulations with overly conservative cost estimates are clearly undesirable as the ultimate budgeted cost for their optimal decision would compare unfavorable to that of a competitor using more aggressive pricing and should hence also be avoided.
-We will only denote here formulations feasible if their out-of-sample disappointment probability decays sufficiently fast, i.e., $\eqref{eq:disappointment-rate}\leq -r$.
-Naturally, we would prefer formulations which promise minimal long term costs \( \tilde c(\tilde z(O\star P), O\star P) \) for all $P \in \mc P$ as indeed we have that the observed random cost $\tilde c(\tilde z(P'_N), P'_N)$ converges almost surely to $\tilde c(\tilde z(O\star P), O\star P) $ as the empirical distribution $P_N'$ converges almost surely to $O\star P$ following \cite[Theorem 11.4.1]{dudley2018real} for every $P\in \mc P$.
+We will only denote here formulations as feasible if their out-of-sample disappointment probability decays sufficiently fast, i.e., $\eqref{eq:disappointment-rate}\leq -r$.
+Evidently, sufficiently fast disappointment probability decay can be achieved trivially by simply inflating the cost budgeted for each decision by some large nonnegative amount.
+We would hence prefer those formulations which promise minimal biased long term cost prediction $\lim_{N\to\infty}\tilde c(\tilde z(P'_N), P'_N)$ for all $P \in \mc P$.